h0tbird/config-fleet/README.md

-# coreos-mesos
+# config-fleet
-Fleet unit files to deploy Mesos on CoreOS
+`Fleet` unit files used to deploy services on a `CoreOS` cluster:

+- Zookeeper
+- Mesos
+- Marathon
+- CAdvisor
+- Prometheus